chinu1997/Online-Classroom-Visual-Sentiment-Detection/readme.md

 In this App we have different kind of Face emotion Image to predict.

 First we need to our data or we could say image.
-Then go for prediction
+Then go for prediction.

+You could see our data pattern in my colab notebook in this repositorires